matn7/CS-Notes/src/main/java/compact/work.md

 * ADS is commonly used in service mesh environments.

 **45. What are virtual hosts in Envoy?**
-* Virtual hosts group routing rules by domain names.
+* Virtual hosts group routing rules by domain names:
-Example:
   * `api.company.com`.
   * `admin.company.com`.
 * Each virtual host can contain: